-A five-year break in service affects whether you forfeit any non-elective contributions in your account that were not vested when you terminated employment.
+A five-year break in service affects whether you forfeit any contributions in your account that were not vested when you terminated employment.
 You have a five-year break in service if you have five consecutive one-year breaks in service.
-A one-year break in service is any 12-month period, beginning on your first day of employment with the participating employers or their affiliates or anniversary date, during which you are credited with fewer than 501 hours of service.
+A one-year break in service is any 12-month period, beginning on your first day of employment with the participating employers or their affiliates or your anniversary date, during which you are credited with fewer than 501 hours of service.
+Special rules may apply to define breaks in service for certain merged or transferred groups.
+Contact HR Services at 1-844-242-HR4U (4748) if you have any questions about vested status or breaks in service.
 For purposes of determining whether a break in service has occurred, you receive credit for up to 501 hours of service for an absence due to your pregnancy, the birth of your child, the placement in connection with the adoption of a child, or the need to care for your child during a period immediately following the child's birth or placement.
 This credit may prevent you from incurring a break in service in the year your absence begins or the following year to which your absence extends.

-If you have a five-year break in service before you have become vested in your non-elective contributions, any unvested non-elective contributions not previously forfeited due to you taking a distribution of the vested balance will be forfeited from (taken out of) your account.
-However, if you are rehired, your vears of service for vesting purposes and any forfeited non-elective contributions allocated to your account before you left may be restored, depending on your vested status and the length of your absence.
-If you left the participating employers and their affiliates before you were vested, and you are rehired before incurring a five-year break in service, your service earned and your forfeited non-elective contributions will be restored if you repay the amount of previously distributed non-elective contributions.
+If you have a five-year break in service before you have become 100% vested in your account, any unvested contributions not previously forfeited due to you taking a distribution of the vested balance will be forfeited from (taken out of) your account.
+However, if you are rehired, your years of service for vesting purposes and any forfeited contributions allocated to your account before you left may be restored, depending on your vested status and the length of your absence.
+If you left the Company and its affiliates before you were vested, and you are rehired before incurring a five-year break in service, your service earned and your forfeited contributions will be restored if you repay the amount of previously distributed contributions.